RobertoPrevato/Humbular/README.md

 * LESS compilation into CSS.

 ## Tools
-* (Recommended) use the [Knight tool](https://github.com/RobertoPrevato/Knight) to generate external html templates for Knockout
+* The repository includes the [Knight tool](https://github.com/RobertoPrevato/Knight), to pack html files into templates.js files